pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### form_object_process

-Test is called when page form object is parsed.
+The test is triggered when the page form object is parsed.

 _keys and values:_
 - "[disable](#disable)" : false